Amalie Rothschild: Artistic style

 In 1993 she contrasted two aspects of her method, one, called "material to idea," in which she created sculptures with found materials, and the other, "idea to material," in which she started with a drawing and then assembled the material to create the final product.

 During the years in which sculpture dominated her output she continued to make quick and spontaneous works on paper, both drawings and watercolors.
 One of these drawings, "Art Quotes" (1966) can bee seen at right.
 Shortly before her death she made a return to figuration in a set of small works on paper prepared for a solo exhibition at the C.Grimaldis Gallery called "Artist and Model."
 A critic said that in these works (in ink, watercolor, and oil) she explored how the models the artists depicted could be "reduced to their definitional lines," showing them as compositional elements rather than living beings.

 When in 1997 a critic reviewed the whole body of her output he commented on her stylistic consistency.
 He wrote, "A group of Baltimore artist Amalie Rothschild's sculptures and drawings demonstrate the consistency of this artist's work: its sure craftsmanship, its sly humor and its debt to the superficially childlike but deeply wise work of Paul Klee."
 Throughout her career she was similarly consistent in her work habits.
-In 2012 broadcast journalist Sheila Kast said "Amalie Rothschild (1916-2001) was one of Baltimore’s most prolific visual artists during the 20th century."
+In 2012, broadcast journalist Sheila Kast said Rothschild was "one of Baltimore’s most prolific visual artists during the 20th century."

-In the oral history interview she gave in the last year of her life Rothschild said that Matisse's practice of what she called "automatic drawings" helped her to achieve greater self-expressiveness.
+Rothschild said that Matisse's practice of what she called "automatic drawings" helped her to achieve greater self-expressiveness.
 She said her earlier work had not successfully conveyed her inner feelings and that she had gradually changed her style to make it more expressive.
-All the same, a critic who reviewed a retrospective exhibition of her work at the Gomez Gallery saw her "singular devotion to her vision of abstractions based on geometric forms" as overly formal.
+A critic who reviewed a retrospective exhibition of her work at the Gomez Gallery saw her "singular devotion to her vision of abstractions based on geometric forms" as overly formal.
 "Her work is pleasing, disciplined, often clever," he wrote, "but not amply challenging," adding that there he saw too little sense of struggle or pushing of boundaries.
 Some years later, the same critic said her work had "emotional reserve," but did not then see this characteristic as a flaw.
 He wrote, "Her work is thoroughly modern and related to geometric abstraction, but without losing the figure.
 It has emotional reserve, often contains a hint of humor and at times recalls the childlike sagacity of the great Paul Klee."